 - What kind of site do you want to create?
 A simple online course?
 Integrate courses into an existing site?
 Create a marketplace for courses?

 - What kinds of features do you need?
 Dripped content, quizzes, assignments, certificates, prerequisites, payment gateways, and email notifications are just a few features you should look out for in a quality LMS plugin.

-Top 6 WordPress LMS Plugins
+Top 6 WordPress LMS Plugins for 2020

 LifterLMS is a powerful free WordPress LMS plugin that’s easy to set up and offers a great selection of premium addons allowing you to sell and market your courses and integrate popular apps.

 The intuitive drag and drop course builder lets you create multi-tier courses with modules, lessons and categories, providing the flexibility to create small courses or more complex media-rich training programs.
 There’s also dripped content and course prerequisites.